 Ill-informed measures of quality.

-Gibbs has been frank in noting that in the UK have ill-informed measures of quality, whether they are from the NSS, the QAA, student-staff ratios or graduate employment.
+Gibbs has been frank in noting that in the UK HE has many ill-informed measures of quality, whether they are from the NSS, the QAA, student-staff ratios or graduate employment.
 For one thing, we tend to measure single variables such as the educational product (a degree programme, for instance; final grades) when what we should also be measuring is educational gain.
-Educational gain is the difference between performance on a particular measure before and after the student’s experience of higher education and over the past three years HEFCE has been carrying out pilot projects on what it is and how it can be measured.
-To Gibbs and other researchers whose work he reviews, “‘quality’ means whatever improves learning gains, or improves variables known to predict gains, such as student engagement, or improves educational practices that are known to predict engagement, such as 'close contact' with teachers” (Keynote, ABS, Manchester, 2012).
+Educational gain is the difference between performance on a particular measure before and after a student’s experience of higher education and over the past three years HEFCE has been carrying out pilot projects on what it is and how it can be measured.
+To Gibbs and the other researchers whose work he reviews, “‘quality’ means whatever improves learning gains, or improves variables known to predict gains, such as student engagement, or improves educational practices that are known to predict engagement, such as 'close contact' with teachers” (Keynote, ABS, Manchester, 2012).

 For convincing arguments about whether an institution or the system in general creates educational learning gain, it is necessary to assess a range of quality dimensions and to undertake multivariate analysis to identify what combination of educational processes lead to or detract from it.
 Other countries, such as the United States and Australia have undertaken such analyses, but we have not done so in the UK, partly because we are often measuring the wrong things, but also because so many different agencies in the UK are involved in gathering this data and to date, it has never been fully collated.
-Gibbs argues that what we need are valid indicators of quality, comparable across institutions and only then will we be able to make accurate statements about the quality of university programmes.
-His 2010 report identifies those indicators and clears up myths about what does and does not measure a quality University education.
+Gibbs argues that what we need are valid indicators of quality, comparable across institutions and only then will we be able to make accurate statements about the quality our of university programmes.
+His 2010 report identifies those indicators and clears up myths about what does and does not measure the quality of a University education.

 What does and does not contribute to educational quality?